nixworks/public/README.md

 ##### LGBT rights in Bermuda
 ### [Bermuda repeals same-sex marriage, becoming the world's first jurisdiction to legalise, then repeal same-sex marriage.
 However, about half a dozen same-sex marriages that took place in Bermuda between the Supreme Court ruling in May 2017 and the repeal will continue to be recognised. ](/news/2018/02/8/bermuda-repeals-same-sex-marriage-becoming-the-world-s-first-jurisdiction-to-legalise-then-repeal-same-sex-marriage-however-about-half-a.md)
-_Context: LGBT rights in Bermuda, Bermuda, same-sex marriage_
+_Context: LGBT rights in Bermuda, same-sex marriage, Bermuda_

 ##### Crime in Toronto
 ### [The remains of six people found on a property in East York are linked to alleged serial killer Bruce McArthur.
 This brings the total body count to eleven. ](/news/2018/02/8/the-remains-of-six-people-found-on-a-property-in-east-york-are-linked-to-alleged-serial-killer-bruce-mcarthur-this-brings-the-total-body-co.md)